-Figure 6 is a graphical representation of the breakeven calculation for the case of 2000 gates, 1990 pricing, and no second source.
-Up to the breakeven unit volume, the programmable gate array solution has a lower total project cost.
+Figure 6 is a graphic representation of the break-even calculation for the case of 2000 gates, 1990 pricing, and no second source.
+Up to the break-even unit volume, the programmable gate array solution has a lower total project cost.

 Similar graphs can be built for different assumptions by filling in Table 1.
-For the gate array, the breakeven graph is merely line 5 or line 11 plotted versus quantity.
-For the programmable gate array, it is line 13 times the quantity plotted versus the quantity.
+For the gate array, the break-even graph is merely line 5 or line 11 plotted versus quantity.
+For the FPGA it is line 13 times the quantity plotted versus the quantity.

 Figure 6.
-Typical Breakeven Analysis 2000 Gates-1990
+Typical Break-even Analysis 2000 Gates-1990